vilcans/pixel_pen/README.md

 In Replace Color mode, select a primary color by left-clicking on the palette.
 Select a secondary color by right-clicking on the palette.
 Left-click on the image to replace the secondary color with the primary color.
 You can also right-click to replace in the other direction, i.e. replacing the primary color with the secondary.

+### Swap Colors

+In Swap Colors mode, select one color by left-clicking on the palette and another one by right-clicking on the palette.
+Click on the image to replace one color with the other.

 ### Make High-res

 The Make High-res tool changes a character cell to high-resolution mode.